bcgov/FASSTX/README.md

 ---

 ## FASST - Flow Analysis Statistical Summary Tool

+### PLEASE NOTE THE R-SCRIPTS HAVE BEEN TEMPORARILY REMOVED.
+THE EXCEL TOOL STILL REMAINS.

 This is a set of [R](http://www.r-project.org) scripts to help summarize, analyze, and visualize long-term and continuous streamflow data.